lpr78/3-Portfolio1/README.md

 <img src="assets/images/README_images/footer.png" width ="700px">
 <br>
 <ul>
-<li>Appears at the bottom of each web page</li>
+<li>Appears at the bottom of each web page and is consistent across all pages, in terms of structure and presentation elements.</li>
-<li>Contains a google map element to locate Leap Valley, where Friends of Leap Valley volunteer</li>
+<li>Contains a google map element to locate Leap Valley, where Friends of Leap Valley volunteer, likely to be an embedded iframe element</li>
 <li>High contrast with background image that is customised using Photoshop which is the bottom section of the header image</li>
-<li>Hover over identifies the social media icon to select, as well as contact number to call using VOIP</li>
+<li>Hover over identifies the social media icon to select, as well as contact number to call using VOIP which change colour to indicate the element the user is hovered over.</li>
 <li>Strong emphasis on TVC link, to encourage volunteers to consider other opportunities around Bristol</li>
-<li>Copyright notification to inform users of website creator</li>
+<li>Copyright notification to inform users of website creato to support copyright compliancy</li>
-<li>Relevant logo that also links to the homepage</li>
 </ul>

 <hr>